httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ### Serializing an Integer {#ser-integer}

-Given an integer as input_integer:
+Given an integer as input_integer, return an ASCII string suitable for use in a textual HTTP header value.

 0. If input_integer is not an integer in the range of −999,999,999,999,999 to 999,999,999,999,999 inclusive, fail serialisation.
 1. Let output be an empty string.